Want to give your space an unexpected pop of color? As far as we're concerned, there's no better hue to do so than chartreuse.

 Add Shades of Green

 Emphasize chartreuse's verdant undertones by pairing it with varying shades of green.
 In this sweet nook, designer Kevin Isbell paired the light chartreuse walls with forest-green frames, teal cushions, and a whimsical botanical-print settee.
 It's like looking through green-colored glasses in the best way possible.

 Create Well-Appointed Privacy

 Whether you're converting your apartment's living room into a spare bedroom or craving some peace and quiet from nosy neighbors, a privacy curtain is a must for most boudoirs.

 However, Joelle Smith of If Walks Could Talk turned this bedroom necessity into a major design moment by adding a yellow-heavy chartreuse curtain to the mix.

 Placing a curtain behind the bed emphasizes the headboard and creates the illusion of an accent wall.

 When adding a pop of chartreuse, most dwellers will play it safe with a small armchair or ottoman.
 But, as this space by Massucco Warner proves, it pays off to go big.

 Not only does the patterned chartreuse sofa bring some much-needed life to this otherwise neutral living room, but it also creates a visual distinction between the sitting and dining areas.

 Take the bold hue to new heights—literally—with chartreuse curtains.
-The can't-miss-it color will instantly draw your eye upward, creating the allusion of tall ceilings.
+The can't-miss color will instantly draw your eye upward, creating the illusion of high ceilings.
 Don't believe us?
 Let this space from Linda Eyles show you how it's done.